|

 • The exam consists of 60 multiple choice, and animal identification matching questions.

-• Students must achieve a minimum score of 80% (can only miss 12 questions).
+• Applicants must achieve a minimum score of 80% (can only miss 12 questions).

 • Exam takes approximately 1 hour to complete.

-• A furtaker's license and brand number will be issued by the ODFW Salem headquarters office after the exam is successfully completed and the license application with payment has been processed.
+• A furtaker's license and brand number will be issued after the exam is successfully completed and the license application with payment has been processed.
+These are issued by the Salem Headquarters office and can take a few days to process.

 License requirements and fees